The Maltese Shih Tzu (also known as a Malshi) is a small, loveable pompom. The perfect companion for the more “relaxed” family member.

-It may seem strange that your puppy will require more calories per day than your adult Malshi (since they are smaller), however this is completely normal.
+It may seem strange that your puppy will require more calories per day than your adult Malshi (since they are smaller), however, this is completely normal.

 Your puppy needs more calories as it is growing and therefore needs more energy to support this process.

-An adult Maltese Shih Tzu requires round ½ a cup of high quality dry dog food per day.
+An adult Maltese Shih Tzu requires round ½ a cup of high-quality dry dog food per day.
 A good option is to feed your Malshi kibble specialized for small and toy dog breeds.

 You should split feedings into two servings throughout the day.
 This will ensure your dog remains satisfied all day and night.

-Remember, as with any dog, your maltese shih tzu dietary requirements may change in accordance with their age, size and activity level.
+Remember, as with any dog, your Maltese Shih Tzu dietary requirements may change in accordance with their age, size, and activity level.

 Let’s be honest, no dog will say no to a nice big yard to run around in.
 However, a big yard is not necessary for the Maltese Shih Tzu.
 They can happily live in a small space such as an apartment.
 However, this does not mean that no exercise should occur.

 They don’t require a harsh or physical exercise plan (e.g. a herding dog which requires agility training).
-However, you should expect to walk them for a brisk 15 to 30 minute daily walk.
+However, you should expect to walk them for a brisk 15 to 30-minute daily walk.

 You should also look to use some mental stimulation games (see suggestions below) to help keep them entertained whilst not over excising them.

-This way they will have your company, attention and exercise all in one.
+This way they will have your company, attention, and exercise all in one.

 Remember to use a leash as they love to be little explorers.
 The Malshi is very intelligent and therefore is always interested in discovering its new and exciting surroundings.

-Like any dog, a Malshi needs positive reinforcement training.
+A Malshi needs positive reinforcement dog training.

 Over-spoiling any dog can lead to bad behavioral habits (e.g. destruction and barking) so be careful when it comes to “over-babying” your pup.

 The Maltese Shih Tzu has a tendency to show signs of distress around strangers.
 However, this can be a result of inadequate socialization.
-Great socialization activities include, trips to the dog parks, little walks around the neighborhood, and even little trips to a dog-friendly beach!
+Great socialization activities include trips to the dog parks, little walks around the neighborhood, and even little trips to a dog-friendly beach!

 Short for ideas?
 Google dog-friendly places in your area and you will be sure to find cool and different places to take your Malshi.